 - Monitor & maintain page performance, web application speed, application performance management, etc. using various tools.

 - Use partial-page-rendering.

-- Minimize amount of data requested per request
+- Minimize the amount of data requested per request

-- Maximizing usage of client-side components wherever possible
+- Maximizing the usage of client-side components wherever possible

 - Avoid 3rd party plugins unless absolutely required.

 - Keep the 3rd party scripts at the bottom of the page and load on demand

 - Avoid iframes and redirects to the best extent possible

 - Introduce caching at the server-side, database layer, and other possible integration layers